cp3402-students/cp3402-2021-site-cp3402-2021-team01/DEPLOYMENT.md

 **TEST HOST** - http://ec2-13-59-80-168.us-east-2.compute.amazonaws.com/
 **PRODUCTION HOST** - http://ec2-3-143-210-183.us-east-2.compute.amazonaws.com/

-## Repo Changes

-Our Repo only tracks the wp-content folder in wordpress.
-Any changes made to it locally need to be pushed up to a new branch.
-From there it will need the approval of one other team member before it can be merged with develop.
-Once the branch is merged with develop, a Github action will run to automatically push the changes to test.

-You can then review the changes on test and if you are satisifed with them, you can then merge the changes to main.

-You should see a pull request created automatically when there is a difference between main and develop.
-If you are ready to make the change, approve the pull request and merge the branches.
-Once approved, another github action will run to automatically pull the changes to the production server.
+## Git and GitHub

+To prevent tracking core wordpress files, our repository only tracks the wp-content folder in wordpress.
+When making changes locally, you are expected to be in a new branch (with a meaningful branch name e.g. `feature/add-footer`, `bug/fix-typography`, `hotfix/fix-critical-thing`) before making changes and eventually pushing to GitHub.
+You are then expected to create a pull request from your new branch into `develop`.
+Ensure that the pull request template is filled out in as much depth as possible and request a code review from atleast one other repository member.
+Once your pull request has been approved, please `Squash & merge` (this will keep our commit history clean), then once merged, delete your branch from GitHub.

+### GitHub Actions

+- __Create / update pull request:__ This action triggers on push to develop (once a pull request is merged), that will create or update an existing draft pull request from `develop` into `main`.
+Generally you will want to merge review, approve and merge this pull request when you have tested your changes on the test environment.

+- __Test deploy:__ This action triggers on push to develop (once the pull request is merged), this will then automatically put the latest version of wp-content onto the test EC2 instance.

+- __Prod deploy:__ This action triggers on push to main (once the pull request is merged), this will then automatically put the latest version of wp-content onto the prod EC2 instance.

 ## All-In-One WP Migration
 If you wish to migrate any content changes you have made in local to test or prod, follow the steps below.